nnelson3736/BikeSharing/README.md

-# Bike SHaring - Boom Bikes
+# Bike Sharing - Boom Bikes
 > This is a case study to analyse the data of a bike rental company in US.
 We have 2 years data of 2018 and 2019.
 Using the available data we have created a model to better predict the behavious of Bike Rental in the coming years.
 We have created the model using Multiple Linear Regression.